dimagi/commcare-cloud/docs/services/postgresql/add-standby-node.md

 5. In your inventory remove `hot_standby_master` and `replication_slot` variables from your standby node, and move the node from the `pg_standby` group to the `postgresql` group.

-6. Update your processes to point to the newly promoted server:
+6. Update the host for the applicable database(s) in `postgresql.yml` and update your processes to point to the newly promoted server:

     ```bash
     $ commcare-cloud <env> update-config
     ```

-7. If the standby you've promoted is one of the `form_processing` databases, update the host for the applicable database(s) in `postgresql.yml` and update the PL proxy cluster configuration:
+7. If the standby you've promoted is one of the `form_processing` databases update the PL proxy cluster configuration:

     ```bash
     $ commcare-cloud <env> django-manage --tmux configure_pl_proxy_cluster